msalemor/ai-tutors/genai-development/genai-intro.md

 - Be careful with concurrent tasks as they quickly exceed the model TPM limit
 - Manage the conversation window and large prompts
 - Use techniques like prompt compression and prompt caching
-- Try to batch the work into one prompt
+- Try to batch the tasks into one prompt
-- Remember that a prompt can do more than one thing (i.e. summarize the following content and create versions of the summary in English, Spanish and French)
+  - **Note**: Remember that a prompt can do more than one thing (i.e. summarize the following content and create versions of the summary in English, Spanish and French)
 - Monitor your applications and include SLO
 - Follow responsible AI best practices